 That survey went on to conclude that “Millennials have opinions.
 We need to listen to them, build on their knowledge, and treat them with respect.”
 Research also shows that millennials, more than other generation, suffer from Analysis Paralysis, meaning, they have so many options to consider, so many decisions needing to be made, that they often fail to make any decisions.

-Real-time patient consultation Teledentistry via Dentalchat.com doesn’t simply automatically garner new patients.
-But what it does is bridge a gap that allows a well informed dentist or dental assistant to engage in a conversation that helps a prospective patient, alleviates their concerns, and gets them in the door.
+Real-time virtual dental patient consultation using Teledentistry via Dentalchat.com doesn’t simply automatically garner new patients.
+But what it does is bridge a gap that allows a well-informed dentist or dental assistant to engage in a conversation that helps a prospective patient, alleviates their concerns, and gets them in the door.
 We are looking to be the Best TeleDentistry / Best TeleDentists platform for patients & local dentists.